Lip PaintDon't try this unless you are somewhat artistic and are confident of a

 but to fix it.

-CLEAR POLISH!
-Sometimes all that is needed is to apply a coat of clear
+Sometimes all the doll needs is to apply a coat of clear

-learned that if I apply a coat of clear polish after I have painted a doll's
+learned that if I apply a coat of clear sealer after I have painted a doll's

 mouth, it sometimes smooths out my brush strokes and makes my